 date the prehistoric lakes by studying layers of soil along the Rift

 Exploring ancient lakes

-reveal the depth and composition of the ancient lakes.
+diatoms, reveal the depth and composition of the ancient lakes.
 Volcanic

 ash in nearby layers provides an estimate of the lakes' ages.
+Radioactive

-Dr Trauth and his collaborators were able to identify three
+Africa, Dr Trauth and his collaborators were able to identify three

 distinct periods during which extensive lakes covered the region and

-The periods of wet weather in East Africa might reflect
+The periods of wet weather in East Africa may reflect

 and the atmosphere were also going through major transformations.